Lily-Harvey/New_Tab_page_with_twitch_followed_live_status/README.md

 ### Extension Installation

 #### General Instructions
+> **Notice:** If you want to use the extension without starting the development servers every time, you must find a hosting solution for the client and server and update the `.env` file with the corrected details.

 1. **Edit the `index.html` file**:
     - Navigate to the appropriate folder (`chrome` or `firefox`).